Iranian National and Canadian Permanent Resident Who Escaped from Imprisonment for Life

 Saeed’s trial began on November 29, 2009, over a year after his arrest.
 He was represented by a lawyer that was not permitted to meet with Saeed until a few minutes before the trial started.
 During the trial, the court dismissed Saeed’s allegations of torture and mistreatment as lies.
 In December 2010, Malekpour was sentenced to death, convicted of “designing and moderating adult content websites,” “agitation against the regime,” and “insulting the sanctity of Islam.”
 At the same time, he was sentenced to seven and a half years’ imprisonment on charges of “insulting the Leader,” “insulting the President,” “insulting Islamic sanctities,” and “spreading propaganda against the system.”
 There was no evidence against Saeed other than the forced confession extracted under torture.

 The death sentence was rescinded by the Iranian Supreme Court in June 2011 and the case was transferred to a lower court for further investigation.
 Following a retrial, in October 2011 Saeed was again sentenced to death in November 2011 by a branch of the Revolutionary Court.
 In January 2012, this second death sentence was upheld by the Supreme Court.
 After international condemnation, Saeed’s death sentence was subsequently commuted to a life imprisonment.
 In August 2013, Saeed’s lawyer announced that the death sentence had been reduced by Iran’s Amnesty and Clemency Commission because Malekpour had “repented for his actions.”
-Saeed is currently serving a life sentence in Iran’s notorious Evin Prison.
+Saeed then began serving a life sentence in Evin Prison.

 In October 2016, the international digital rights NGO Electronic Frontier Foundation (EFF) published a statement and online action urging Prime Minister Trudeau to fight for Saeed’s release.
 His case has also been pursued by Amnesty International and other prominent human rights organizations.